circleci/circleci-docs/jekyll/_cci2/local-cli.md

 #### Install with Snap
 {:.no_toc}

-The following commands will install the CircleCI CLI, Docker, and the security and auto-update features that come along with Snap packages.
+The following commands will install the CircleCI CLI, Docker, and the security and auto-update features that come along with [Snap packages](https://snapcraft.io/).

 ```sh
 sudo snap install docker circleci
 sudo snap connect circleci:docker docker
 ```

-**Note**: With snap packages, the docker command will use the Docker snap, not any version of Docker you may have previously installed.
+**Note:** With snap packages, the docker command will use the Docker snap, not any version of Docker you may have previously installed.
 For security purposes, snap packages can only read/write files from within $HOME.

 #### Install With Homebrew
 {:.no_toc}